Galapagos Islands Facts

 Galapagos Islands Physical Description

-Perhaps most notably, the astonishing Galapagos Islands actually includes an extensive array of sites.
-That’s because it consists of a grand total of 18 primary islands, 3 smaller islands and 107 rocks and islets.
-Together, the magnificent archipelago also totals an impressive 3,040 sq mi (7,880 sq km) in total area.
+Perhaps most notably, the astonishing Galapagos Islands actually include an extensive array of sites.
+That’s because it consists of a grand total of 18 primary islands, 3 smaller ones, and 107 rocks and islets.
+This provides a vast array of wonders for the visitor to behold.

-Galapagos Islands Location and Ecological Importance
+Galapagos Islands Location, Formation, and Ecology

 The uniquely placed Galapagos Islands straddle both sides of the equator in the Pacific Ocean.
 More specifically, this location also roughly encircles the center of the Western Hemisphere.
-This amazing location lies roughly 500 nautical miles (926 km) west of continental Ecuador, in South America.
+That location does, however, place it rather far away from the mainland.

 Features Sharing Its Region